turingschool-examples/backend_mod_1_prework/day_1/questions.md

 input = gets.chomp

 1. Name and describe two common string methods:
-.upcase and .length
+.upcase! and .length

 length tallies the total number of characters used in a string

-upcase changes the string to ALL CAPS
+upcase! changes the string to ALL CAPS